 NetSuite Service Resource Planning (SRP) product consist of the following modules:

 - Project Management*

 - Job Costing

-NetSuite OpenAir is tailored to larger professional services organizations and can connect with any ERP system, whereas NetSuite SRP is geared towards companies with less robust professional service automation needs and desire to run the entire business off a single platform.
-It all comes back to "best of breed" strategy vs entire "suite play".
-Its totally up to you!
+NetSuite OpenAir is designed with larger professional services organizations in mind and can connect with any ERP system, whereas NetSuite SRP is geared towards companies with less robust professional service automation needs and desires to run the entire business off a single platform.

 Chapter 6 : NetSuite Pricing for Small Business

 In the early days NetSuite software was really aimed at the SMB market.

 In fact, they use to offer a software package referred to as "Oracle Small Business Suite" by NetSuite.

 It was packaged and sold to smaller companies with limited budgets and needs.

 Between 2012 - 2016 NetSuite's product maturity and growth propelled them upmarket and landed some really large customers, for example GoPro, Williams-Sonoma, Shaw Industries to name a few, and the marketplace took notice.